MaztuStudio/MedicalQueueManager/README.md

 ## The Why's

-The medical clinic in question has a dogwater appointment system, so people that don't have an appontment have to take turns (all managed by the clients MANUALLY ofc) and track who goes before and after them, because of this a lady began to write doen the queue order and charging for it, This app is to automatize the process and remove the 3rd parties involved
+The medical clinic in question has a dogwater appointment system, so people that don't have an appontment have to take turns (all managed by the clients MANUALLY ofc) and track who goes before and after them, because of this, a lady began to write down the queue order and charging for it, This app is to automatize the process and remove the 3rd parties involved

 ### Objectives and Tracking
 - [ ] Import Client Database :tada: